KC21077/datamodels/ ibmims.md

 **Open-Source or Commercial**:
 The IBM IMS is commercial.

-**Data Model**:  Hierachical Data Model
+**Data Model**:  IBM IMS uses hierarchical data model.

-**Hosting Model**: CLient / Server, Local, Cloud
+**Hosting Model**: The hosting models are Client / Server, Local, and Cloud.

 **How Java and Python Access It**:
 Java could access data in IMS through JDBC, which can establish a connection to a data source using the JDBC DriverManager interface.

-Python could acess data in IMS through the installation of Python JayDeBeApi, and the set up of IMS System Porgrammer.
+Python could access data in IMS through the installation of Python JayDeBeApi, and the set up of IMS System Programmer.